merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 If you want to download all of the samples we used in this work (keeping in mind that the storage requirements for almost 3,000 metagenomes will be huge), here we show you how to download all of the samples with one script, into the same folder (for better organization and easier compatibility with the later sections of this workflow).
 But it truly doesn't matter how you decide to organize the samples as long as you can keep track of the paths to each sample on your computer.
 So if you want to do it differently, go for it (and feel free to reach out to us for help if you need it).

-For convenience, we've provided a plain-text version of Table 1c in our DATAPACK, which can be accessed at the path `TABLES/00_ALL_SAMPLES_INFO.txt`.
+For convenience, we've provided a plain-text version of Table 1c in our [datapack](https://doi.org/10.6084/m9.figshare.22776701), which can be accessed at the path `TABLES/00_ALL_SAMPLES_INFO.txt`.
 The last column of that file provides the SRA accessions that can be used for downloading each sample.

 There is one exception to this strategy, and that is the study by [Quince et al. 2015](https://doi.org/10.1038/ajg.2015.357).
 There are no deposited sequences under [the NCBI BioProject for this study](https://www.ncbi.nlm.nih.gov/bioproject/270985).
 The SRA accession column for these samples in `TABLES/00_ALL_SAMPLES_INFO.txt` contains NaN values, and these rows should be skipped when using `fasterq-dump` to download samples.
 We accessed these metagenomes directly from the study authors.